 As an Andean country, Ecuador is a bit similar to Peru when it comes to souvenirs.
-The Otavalo Market is certainly the best place to find some individual pieces ranging from scarfs, hats, textiles, watercolor paintings, handmade dolls, jewelry and so much more.
+So, what souvenirs to buy in Ecuador?
+Otavalo Market is certainly the best place to find some individual pieces ranging from scarfs, hats, textiles, watercolor paintings, handmade dolls, jewelry and so much more.
 You could fill an entire suitcase with souvenirs from Ecuador, so be sure to leave some extra space in your luggage.

 Don’t forget that this country produces excellent coffee and chocolate.
 Once you’ve had a taste, you’ll know you need to bring some home.
 All the sweet tooth’s of the family will be eternally grateful.